 Your Questions, Answered.

-• EMS SE Ltd provides professional training in Emergency Medical Services (EMS) and Explosive Ordnance Disposal (EOD).
-This includes FREC 3, FREC 4, and FREC 5 (FREUC5) medical training, tactical and austere environment medical training, and EOD / Counter-IED training programmes designed for high-risk operational environments.
+• EMS SE Ltd provides professional training in Emergency Medical Services (EMS) and EOD Awareness Training.
+This includes FREC 3, FREC 4, and FREC 5 (FREUC5) medical training, tactical and austere environment medical training, and EOD / Counter-IED awareness training programmes designed for high-risk operational environments.

 • Training courses are delivered primarily in the United Kingdom, with selected courses and training events also hosted across Africa.
 African training locations are chosen to support regional partners and professionals operating in remote, austere, or hostile environments.

 • Yes.
 EMS SE Ltd specialises in training designed for austere, remote, and hostile environments.
-Both medical and EOD courses are structured to reflect real-world operational conditions, including limited resources, environmental challenges, and high-risk scenarios.
+Both medical and EOD awareness training are structured to reflect real-world operational conditions, including limited resources, environmental challenges, and high-risk scenarios.

 • Courses are suitable for a wide range of professionals, including: